- Mike Spiesstaff writer at The Trace and a contributor to The New Yorker.

-AMY GOODMAN: Explain more what you have uncovered about the NRA’s financial dealings and corruption.
-So you’ve got Oliver North accusing Wayne LaPierre of gross corruption and vice versa.
+AMY GOODMAN: Well, explain more what you’ve uncovered about the NRA’s financial dealings and corruption.
+So you’ve got Oliver North accusing Wayne LaPierre of gross corruption, and vice versa.

 AMY GOODMAN: Why did the NRA spend so much money on the 2016 election?

-MIKE SPIES: That question—there seems to not be a very satisfactory answer to that question, in part because they did not have—I mean, the money they spent, they did not have to spend.
-I can only speculate.
+MIKE SPIES: I mean, that question—there seems to not be a very satisfactory answer to that question, in part because they did not have—I mean, the money they spent, they did not have to spend.
+I mean, I can only speculate.
 And to be clear, that amount of money came to more than $50 million.
 And that’s coming from an organization that was already in financial trouble.
 And most of that went toward the election of Donald Trump.

-I think it was a play–I think the thought was, “There’s no way Donald Trump is going to win.
+I think it was a play.
+I think the thought was, “There’s no way Donald Trump is going to win.
 Every other outside conservative group has essentially said, ’We’re staying out of this race.
-We are not going to back Donald Trump.’”
+We’re not going to back Donald Trump.’”
 Donald Trump was polling very well among the NRA’s core members.
-And I think the thought was, “He is going to lose, and then we will be able to fundraise off of that.”
+And I think the thought was, “He’s going to lose, and then we’ll be able to fundraise off of that.”

-AMY GOODMAN: So are we right now talking about the curtain being pulled back and seeing the Wizard of Oz?
+AMY GOODMAN: So, are we right now talking about, you know, the curtain being pulled back and seeing the wizard of Oz?
 You have one mass shooting after another.
 Politician after politician will say that they themselves and the others are being captured by the NRA and not taking it on.
 You do have the Democratic candidates running for the 2020 presidential race.
 One after another is saying, “We do have to take this power on.”
 But is there a power there?

 But is it real?
-Do they have any more power than anybody else?
+Or do they have any more power than anybody else?
 I think that the answer is actually no. It’s just the idea of whether or not you’re willing to challenge it.
-But RepublicansÑhere’s a perfect example.
-Rick Scott, right now, somebody who as governor of Florida literally did everything the NRA wanted.
-I mean, there was never a time that he was not [inaudible].
+But Republicans then—you know, here’s a perfect example.
+Rick Scott, right now, somebody who, as governor of Florida, literally did everything the NRA wanted.
+I mean, there was never a time that he was not carrying the NRA’s—

 AMY GOODMAN: We have 20 seconds.